-If you offer returns or refunds as a part of your business model, you should have a return or refund policy to detail when customers are eligible.
+If you offer returns or refunds as a part of your business model, you should have a return or refund policy that details when and under what circumstances customers are eligible.
 It should also clearly describe the returns process in detail.

 Even if you do not offer refunds/returns, you should have a no refund policy to inform your customers that all sales are final.
 This will help your customer during his decision-making process, before making an order on your website.
 It also resolves any misunderstandings they might have on returns eligibility.

 Since your e-commerce site will contain your business logo, content, company-specific designs, and branding materials created by your e-commerce business, you will have to protect this content from being copyrighted by visiting customers and competitors.

 You can do this by placing a copyright notice on your website stating that the content is your property, protected by copyright and trademark laws.
 This will inform customers that the content on your website belong to you under the law, and thus, cannot be taken or copied without permission.